zuobaiquan/javascript/cli/es-cli/README.md

-# imooc-es-cli
+# es-cli

-A simple CLI for imooc ES
+A simple CLI for ES

 ## Getting Started